An implementation that may not be a big deal to you has proved to be both challenging and exciting.

 Barrier to mature content.
 There is a difference between mature content and legally obscene.
 This site does not have any obscene materials.
 The Supreme Court declared in 1973, with the case Miller v.
 California, that the First Amendment does not protect obscene material, and further set the standard for judicial review of obscenity.

 ClinicalPosters errs on the side of caution here.
 Some educational materials used by medical professionals include non-vulgar anatomical nudity.
 This may be objectionable to some adults and minors alike.
 Implementing protections for minors while providing access to the medical community is an ongoing work in progress.
-ClinicalPosters may blur mature content whether logged in or not and is considering other options.
+ClinicalPosters may blur mature content whether logged in or not and are considering other options.

 Children are becoming Internet savvy at younger ages, as parents hand smartphones and digital tablets to toddlers.
-A 14-month old child was observed making repeated swiping gestures to unlock her parent’s phone.
+A 14-month-old child was observed making repeated swiping gestures to unlock her parent’s phone.
 When she brought up the contact list, the father was alerted.

 The ClinicalPosters goal is to provide a safe browsing experience for all visitors with minimal hassle.
-The recent programming for blog articles helps accomplish this, and hopefully provides a foundation for customizing future newsletters.
+The recent programming for blog articles helps accomplish this and hopefully provides a foundation for customizing future newsletters.